ReyG18/Employee-Payroll-Tracker/README.md

 ## Description

-This website is an Employee Payroll Tracker, where users are able to add employees' first name, last name, and salary.
-This website will then calculate the average salary as well as pull a random raffle winner from the employees that were added.
+This website is an Employee Payroll Tracker where users are able to add employees' first names, last names, and salaries.
+The website will then calculate the average salary as well as pull a random raffle winner from the employees that were added.
 Both are viewable in the console.

 ## Features